maxpeng/cmWalk/README.md

   Specifying the toolchain file of the used compiler for current project.
 You can also set the used toolchain file by invoking `cmake` with the command line parameter `-DCMAKE_TOOLCHAIN_FILE=path/to/file`.

+  This property should only be added to top-level directory of the project.

   Refer cmake documentation [cmake-toolchains(7)](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html) for the details.